The Sefton Support Hub is a digital One Stop Shop for residents to find help, advice and guidance, as well as financial and social support.

 Qualifying low income households will receive £650 in two instalments.
 The first instalments will start to be paid directly into bank accounts from the 14 July.
 The second instalment of £324 will be paid in the autumn.

-To find out more about this scheme and to seek further help, please click here.
+To find out more about this scheme and other financial support, visit our Cost of Living webpages

 Council Tax Support